jayphelps/shortcut.js/README.md

 ### Compatibility

+* Not all keys are implemented yet and certain browser quirks aren't normalized.
+This is on my todo.

-Although it doesn't require jQuery, Shortcut.js currently attempts to auto-initialize itself using jQuery's DOM Ready helper.
+* Although it doesn't require jQuery, Shortcut.js currently attempts to auto-initialize itself using jQuery's DOM Ready helper.
 If not available, it falls back to DOMContentLoaded or window onload for older IE.

 License
 ------------